-ext-SpecID: OPTIONAL.
+- SpecID: REQUIRED.
+ENUM.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1) . - ext-SpecID: OPTIONAL.
 STRING.
-A specification's identifier that specifies the format of a structured cybersecurity information.
-When this element is used, the value of SpecID element must be "private."

-VerificationID: OPTIONAL.
+The meaning of this attribute is the same as that of the AttackPattern class (Section 4.3.1) . - VerificationID: OPTIONAL.
 STRING.
 An identifier of an check item to be reported.
 This attribute SHOULD be used whenever such identifier is available.
 Both RawData and Reference elements MUST NOT be used when this attribute is used, while either of them MUST be used if this attribute is omitted.